 In the first movement, you encounter such passages in mm.
-18, 26, 31–32, 77, and 89 [to see these measures and the musical examples, scroll to the bottom of the page].
+18, 26, 31–32, 77, and 89 [see examples below].
 The irregular groupings and subtle rhythmic differences plus the rapidity and difficulty of these arpeggios can be daunting.
-Here are some steps you can take to get these bars flowing:
+Here are some steps you can take to get these bars flowing.

 1. Focus on Conceptualization: Discover the ‘Why’

 In looking at these bars, one is struck by the rhythmic irregularities: groups of seven and ten notes, dotted rhythms, and 32nds are juxtaposed.
 Why did Bruch do this?
 Imagine if these measures were written in a regular rhythm—how tame and predictable they would be!
 If one considers that this movement alternates between singing lyricism and virtuosic display, these irregular groupings make sense, highlighting the sizzling excitement, and creating wild lightning flashes of sound.

 “Without order there can be no freedom.” —Pablo Casals

 You must figure out the rhythms, as slowly as needed.
 In m.
 18 (Ex.
 1), there is a septuplet on beat two.
 Rather than attempting an even seven notes, give yourself rhythmic goal posts.
 How should you divide this?
 This beat contains a rising arpeggio: Is the direction moving forward, or slowing down?